vgrec/udacity-myreads/README.md

 ### Prerequisites

-Before you begin, ensure you have met the following requirements:

-* You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
-If you're using a Mac, you can also install Node.js and npm using [Homebrew](https://brew.sh/).
+Before you begin, ensure you have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).

 ### Installation